HaoTianming/Public-IPTV/.github/reposcrape.md

-# This a list of GitHub repositories that we scrape to obtain the internet streams that are used by this repo:
+# This a list of GitHub repositories that we scrape to obtain the internet streams that are used: